Skip to main content

 • music

-• “The playback of music is really janky at times too, often with cutscenes interrupting the song and then just restarting the song from the start instead of continuing from where it left off once you finish the cutscene.”
+• “The playback of music is really janky at times, often with cutscenes interrupting the song and then restarting it from the start instead of continuing from where it left off once the cutscene finishes.”

 • graphics

-• “The game visuals and the game itself are incredibly shallow... think of them as the too-bright, colorful, thin plastic cabinet dress theme on a poker machine at the casino.”
+• “The game visuals and the game itself are incredibly shallow... think of them as the too-bright, colourful, thin plastic cabinet dress theme on a poker machine at the casino.”

 • optimization

 • “After trying out the brand new version 2.0 update, I have to say I am very happy with the direction that this game is going in.
-The first few months were definitely rough, and the game still has some issues such as UI cluttering the screen, controller button presets not saving when you close the game and reopen it later, and certain optimization issues regarding how much it's pushing the fans in your computer compared to other games in general.
-But besides that, which can be fixed, I see this game having a brighter future as long as the development team continues to listen to the feedback of the player base.”
+The first few months were definitely rough and the game still has some issues such as with the UI cluttering the screen, controller button presets not saving when you close the game and reopen it later, and certain optimization issues regarding how much it’s pushing the fans in your computer compared to other games in general, but besides that which can be fixed, I see this game having a brighter future as long as the development team continues to listen to the feedback of the player base.”

 • character development